Based in London, Darragh Casey’s practice continually seeks ways of challenging our habits, norms and routines.

 Originally from Cork, Casey graduated from NCAD Dublin with a BA in Art & Design Education.
 After developing a practice as both an artist and educator he moved to London in 2010 to complete an MA in Design (furniture) from Central St. Martin’s College of Art & Design.

 His MA project ‘Shelving the Body’ was immediately recognised for its alternative design thinking and was awarded a ‘Future Makers’ Grant from the Craft Council of Ireland and was also short listed for a ‘Nova Award – The Lowe and Partners award for fresh creative talent’ as well as being regularly exhibited, collected and commissioned.
 This work addresses the typology of the shelf with a physical consideration for the figure, subverting our relationships with furniture and reassessing the idea of the ‘user’.
+He recently published his first book, "Shelving the Body" with Soapbox Press which documents the work from his MA research to today.

 |“Thicker than Water” Exhibition||Byam Shaw, London|